LIFESTYLE"As a chef, I have a desire to learn more about the history and ingredients of Okinawan food."

 One of the attractions of Okinawa is its 'champuru' or 'mix culture' that also applies to food.
 Okinawa has built up a unique food culture based on its history that has been influenced both by the trade with Asian countries during the Ryukyu Kingdom era that lasted for 450 years and and by 27 years of American rule after WWII.

 In the Ryukyu Kingdom era, the court cuisine was born to accommodate the envoys from China, which Okinawa had extensive trading ties with.
 About 400 delegates from China stayed in Okinawa for about half a year at a time, and it was said that all the pigs in the kingdom were eaten up every time.
-Each item in the meal was delicately prepared, like, for example, the 'flower squid', which is squid cut into the shape of flower and colored red like the Ryukyu lacquerware, and 'minudaru', which is a thinly sliced pork loin in black sesame and soy sauce and steamed in a sugar sauce.
+Each item in the meal was delicately prepared, like, for example, the 'flower squid', which is squid cut into the shape of a flower and served on a red Ryukyu lacquerware plate, and 'minudaru', which is a thinly sliced pork loin marinated in black sesame and soy sauce and sugar and steamed.
 The court meal prepared over a long time was regarded as the essence of hospitality.

 On the other hand, the common cuisine was built with the wisdom to nourish even the poor, such as combining sweet potatoes, a staple at the time, with seasonal vegetables, seasonal small fish and seaweed.

 In a hot and humid island environment where food easily spoils, creative ideas were born, such as adding vinegar to fish when eating it raw and stir-frying vegetables.
 That is one of the reasons for Okinawan people's famed longevity.